 Little wonder Venglos was excited.
 Fresh from leading Czechoslovakia to the quarter-finals of the World Cup in Italy – where they lost to eventual champions West Germany through a Lothar Matthaus penalty – he wasted no time in getting metaphorical.

 “It has been like having bread with no butter without the English clubs in Europe,” he said.
 The dairy product was soon on his hit list at the club’s Bodymoor Heath Training Ground, though.
-“In terms of nutrition he was ahead of his time, particularly in English football,” says Tony Daley, the former Villa and England winger who played under Venglos in 1990-91 and is now Wolves’ fitness coach.
+“In terms of nutrition he was ahead of his time, particularly in English football,” says Tony Daley, the former Villa and England winger who played under Venglos in 1990-91.
 “I remember eating steak and chips the night before the game when I first started playing.
 That went out of the window overnight.”

 Dietary regimes hadn’t previously been a staple of the English game, a fact probably best summed up by Tony Adams in an interview in Jasper Rees’ biography of Wenger back in 2003.
 “We were always concerned about our diet,” said Adams, after revealing he had been burying his nose in a book entitled Eat to Win as far back as 1987.
 “It just so happened that I would be going out on a Saturday night and putting 30 pints of lager down my neck over the weekend.”